 A New Way of Teaching Maths

-It’s long been suggested that children may learn better when they become physically involved within their learning.
-Most specifically this has been suggested by psychologists who say that gestures and the physical expression of ideas can positively contribute towards the learning of mathematics.
+It’s long been suggested that children may learn better when they become physically involved in their learning.
+Most specifically, this has been suggested by psychologists who say that gestures and the physical expression of ideas can positively contribute to learning mathematics.

-Today however the recent study of which we speak, undertaken in the US, is going way further to suggest that abstract gestures may be even more effective, specifically emphasising the importance of manipulating and touching objects.
+Today, however, the recent study of which we speak, undertaken in the US, is going way further to suggest that abstract gestures may be even more effective, explicitly emphasising the importance of manipulating and touching objects.

 “Our study found that encouraging children to move, and encouraging them to gesture, more specifically, helps them learn an idea, but in addition helps them generalise that idea.